Skip to content

 • Non-TTY stderr -- colors are disabled when stderr is redirected to a file or pipe.

-Suppressing banners
+Suppressing banners and progress

 # No banners, just data on stdout